Types of Degrees Audiovisual Communications Majors Are Getting

-In 2017-2018, 336 schools offered a audiovisual program of some type.
+In the 2018-2019 academic year, 322 schools offered some type of audiovisual communications program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|